|Statue of Saint Olympias|

 at St. Peter Square, Vatican City

 Photo by Alfvan Beem

 Olympias came from a rich family and married a rich man.
-But her husband died.
-Many other men wanted to marry her, but she turned them all down.
+When her husband died, many other men wanted to marry her, but she turned them all down.
 Instead, she and some other ladies started a religious community.
 Olympias had a lot of money to give to the poor.
 In fact, she gave so much money away, her friend Saint John Chrysostom told her she might want to slow down a little.
 She built a hospital and an orphanage and provided shelter for some monks who were kicked out of their country.

 Saint Olympias, pray for us!

 SPECIAL NOTE: Today is the birthday of our Holy Father, Pope Francis!
 You can wish him a happy birthday via Twitter (@Pontifex).
 You can also honor his request that we all work together to end world hunger by making a donation to a local food bank or soup kitchen in Pope Francis' name, or by contributing to an on-line effort to buy food for hungry children over seas at Catholic Team Global.